 *True Story* I needed special legal permission to obtain my first job in the fashion industry when I was 13.
 From then on, it’s been a whirlwind of career related experiences: from health and fitness coaching, to psychological trauma and addictions counselling, all the way to finance, marketing, youtube, pr, technology, management, hr, visual merchandising, customer service and sales.
 You name it, I’ve probably done it.

-I realized that I needed to be my own boss and do my own thing— I knew that was where my real passion lied.
+I realized that I needed to be my own boss and do my own thing— I wanted to inspire others to do the same, to live their best life.
+I knew that was where my real passion lied.